 A Monarch Waystation is an intentionally-managed garden that provides food and habitat for the struggling Monarch butterfly population.
+As a rule, a waystation must include at least 2 types of Milkweed, the 'host' plant for Monarchs.

 This year, I've registered my garden as a certified Monarch Waystation, through MonarchWatch.org.
 This means that my garden has met the criteria for providing food, shelter, and breeding grounds for Monarch butterflies and that my gardening practices have proven sustainable enough to continue supporting Monarchs into the future.